InnocentZero/blog/content/projects/project-3/index.md

 ## Telegram Theme

 It is there in the repository.
 You can also join the [Telegram Themes Channel](https://t.me/tgthemes).
 Open it in telegram and you'll get the option to install the theme.
+You can also customize the theme yourself to get the required colours through the application itself.

 --